-The spiritual life is not lived for the purpose of deceiving people, nor for the purpose of winning favor with people, nor for the sake of acquisitions, respect, and popularity, nor for the thought ‘Let people know me.’
+The spiritual life is not lived for the purpose of deceiving people, nor for the purpose of winning favor with people, nor for the sake of acquisitions, respect, and popularity, nor for the thought ‘Let people know me thus.’
 But rather, this spiritual life is lived for the purpose of direct knowledge and full understanding.

 ITI 36 Dutiya jananakuhana sutta - Deceiving (Second)